China Qin Dynasty Activity

 - Write a minimum of one paragraph that clearly outlines your case for or against censorship.

-- Clearly state your claim and support your claim with examples and explanations.
+- Clearly state your claim and support your claim with evidence that helps prove your claim and commentary that explains how your evidence proves your claim.

 - Use your paragraph guide to make sure that you follow good writing practices.